VertexColor/.github/profile/README.md

 There are then two main lighting parameters per object rendered:
 * Ambient - This defines how much environmental light the model naturally emits.
-* Saturate - This clamps the max lightness value of the model being rendered, this can prevent a model having overly bright spots.
+* Saturate - This clamps the max brightness value of the model being rendered, this can prevent a model having overly bright spots.

 Opacity can also be set per model but requires [GL_BLEND](https://registry.khronos.org/OpenGL-Refpages/es2.0/xhtml/glBlendFunc.xml) to be enabled with some blending function such as `glBlendFunc(GL_SRC_ALPHA, GL_ONE_MINUS_SRC_ALPHA);`.